Skip to content

 Step 1: Registration

 The first step to receiving an EcoVadis certification is to register on the EcoVadis website.
 You will be asked to create a company profile, specify your business activity and update your contact information.
-This information is then used by EcoVadis to build a customized questionnaire for your company based on your industry sector, the country of operations and the size.
+This information is then used by EcoVadis to build a customized questionnaire for your company based on your industry sector, the country of operations and the size

 If your company was invited to undergo an EcoVadis assessment, you should follow the link in the email invitation.
 This will allow the requesting company to follow your progress and be notified when your results go live.